rohan2017/BMP388_DEV_I2C/README.md

 <a name="version"></a>
 ## __Version__

+- Version 1.0.2 -- Modification to allow user-defined pins for I2C operation on the ESP32
+- Version 1.0.1 -- Fix uninitialised structures, thanks to David Jade for investigating and flagging up this issue
 - Version 1.0.0 -- Intial version
-- Version 1.0.1 -- Fix uninitialised structures, thanks to David Jade for investigating and flagging up this issue

 <a name="arduino_compatibility"></a>
 ## __Arduino Compatibility__